PlainsightAI/openfilter/docs/overview.md

 * Util Filter with useful stuff like logging, censor boxes, resize, etc...

-* Recorder Filter to record data from upstream to json files.
+* Data Capture Filter to record data from upstream to json files.

 * Remember than when using `tcp://` sources and outputs that there are two ports which are used, the port specified and the port specified +1.
 This is important if you will be exposing ports to use with ssh tunnels for example, REMEMBER THIS SECOND PORT or stuff will not work.